hasemac/tokamak_equilibrium/README.md

 ## How to set calculation conditions

 An example of the calculation conditions can be found in the conditions of'equilibrium.ipynb'.
+The unit used in the parameter is the MKSA system of units.
+For example, the parameter of 'ip':-100.0e+3 means -100.0 [kA] of plasma current.

 ```python:
 condition = {